Robustifying Conditional Portfolio Decisions via Optimal Transport: Introduction

 \section{Introduction}

-We study distributionally robust portfolio decision rules which are informed by conditioning on observed side information.
-In the presence of contextual information which might be relevant for predicting future returns, our objective is to direct the statistical task (i.e., conditional estimation) towards the downstream task of selecting a portfolio which is robust to distributional shifts (including on local conditioning).
-Our ultimate goal is to provide a tractable, non-parametric, data-driven approach which bypasses the need for computing global conditional expectations.
+We study distributionally robust portfolio decision rules, which are informed by conditioning on observed side information.
+In the presence of contextual information that might be relevant for predicting future returns, our objective is to direct the statistical task (i.e., conditional estimation) towards the downstream task of selecting a portfolio that is robust to distributional shifts (including local conditioning).
+Our ultimate goal is to provide a tractable, non-parametric, data-driven approach that bypasses the need for computing global conditional expectations.
 At the same time, our framework is flexible to accommodate a wide range of portfolio optimization selection criteria, as well as extend to other diverse applications.
 In order to explain our methodology and contribution in detail, let us consider a conventional single-period portfolio optimization selection problem of the form

 where the real-valued vector $\alpha$ denotes the portfolio allocation choice within a feasible region $\mc A$, and the random vector $Y$ denotes the assets' future return under a probability measure $\PP$.
-The return of the portfolio is denoted by $Y^\top \alpha$, while $\mc R_{\PP}[\cdot]$ captures the risk associated with $\alpha$, and $\eta \geq 0$ is a parameter that weights the preference between the portfolio return and the associated risk.
+The return of the portfolio is denoted by $Y^\top \alpha$.
+At the same time, $\mc R_{\PP}[\cdot]$ captures the risk associated with $\alpha$, and $\eta \geq 0$ is a parameter that weights the preference between the portfolio return and the associated risk.